camaraproject/QualityOnDemand/code/tests/Readme.md

 Below are Steps :-
 1) Update BASE_URL with FQDN(Parameter used in AppConfig file).
-2) Update msisdn with real devices values.
+2) Update msisdn with real devices values (In AppConfig File).